Backup Installed Programs in Windows 11, 10, 8, 7 (3 Ways)

 Why backup installed programs in Windows 11/10/8/7?

 If you've ever reinstalled any version of Windows operating system, you may know how tedious the job is.
 Though Windows OS can be installed using bootable media like installation disc or USB drive, it's still troublesome and time-consuming to install all the programs and configure them to your satisfaction.

 Therefore, backing up installed programs should be taken as an important part of backup strategy.
 Just think about this, your computer suddenly goes wrong due to system errors or other reasons, you try reinstalling Windows to solve the problem, but all the apps you installed are erased altogether - what a relief it will be if you can restore these programs from a backup without reinstallation.

 In addition, if you've just bought a new computer and want to transfer installed programs from the old computer to the new one, an image backup can also help you restore all the programs once for all.

 Then, how to backup programs in Windows 11/10/8/7?
 Let's take a look at the following 3 methods.

 Way 1: Backup installed programs via Windows built-in tool

-Next, I will walk you through every detailed step to backup installed programs and applications with Windows backup and restore tool.
-As the default location of programs and applications is system partition, you can create a system image backup.
-If there is any problem, you can use programs and application after performing system restore.
+Next, I will walk you through every detailed step to backup installed programs with Windows backup and restore tool.

 Step 1.
 Open Backup and Restore by clicking Start->Control Panel-> System and Security -> Backup and Restore.
 Or, you can open Backup and Restore by typing “backup and restore” in the Search box.
-After open Backup and Restore, click Create system image in the left panel.
+After opening Backup and Restore, click Create a system image in the left panel.